 is_write_response_native_stream: boolean

 Whether the current message exchange supports native stream (i.e. chunked encoding).
-It only makes sense to query this property in server-mode (i.e. before you write rite a response (ب -- ----------------- ---- ip.address new() → ip.address
+It only makes sense to query this property in server-mode (i.e. before you write a response).

 It raises an error if called when read_state ~= "empty".